 Conclusion

-Even if you had video scripts, you should still create video transcriptions after the almost-final product has been created since changes happen regularly during production.
-Sending your video files to a transcription agency like ours is quick, easy, and affordable, and we’ll be able to give you the transcriptions that you need to create .SRT files, closed captions, and subtitles to help take your content to the next level.
+Even if you had video scripts, you should still create video transcriptions after the almost-final product has been created, since changes happen regularly during production.
+Sending your video files to a transcription agency, like Ditto, is quick, easy, and affordable, and we’ll be able to give you the transcriptions that you need to create .SRT files, closed captions, and subtitles to help take your content to the next level.

 You’ve likely invested a great deal into your video campaigns up to this point.
-We want to make sure you’re getting the results you’re hoping for.
+We want to make sure you’re getting the results you’re hoping for, just like what we did with our satisfied clients.